kittycat-tech/rust_playground/README.md

 - cargo init (to initiate files with gitignore and lock)
 - cargo build (to build and also download packages in toml file)
 - cargo run (to run the project)
+- cargo clean (to clean from caches because my code was correct but still failed to build, due to uncleaned previous wrong codes.
+Can't believe this thing is real.)

 You need to click save before re-running cargo or else, you continue to get your previous result